polterguy/micro/README.md

 * __[select]__ - Creates a select dropdown widget.
 * __[radio-group]__ - Creates a group of radio buttons.

-In the above code we use the CSS classes _'bg inner-air rounded shaded'_, which creates the rounded and shaded effect, in addition to the background rendering and the inner padding.
+In the above code we use the CSS classes _'bg air-inner rounded shaded'_, which creates the rounded and shaded effect, in addition to the background rendering and the inner padding.
 All other arguments you supply to it, will be assumed are widget declarations, and created as such.
 You can see an example of adding generic widgets to your forms in the above code, where we have a **[label]**, **[br]** and **[div]** widget inside of it, in addition to our normal helper declarations.